cheikh2shift/eh/README.md

  I plan on using this package for future projects because there are times where my functions have multiple errors and I need a way to determine which line is setting the error.

-Check out the documentation here:
+Check out the documentation [here](https://pkg.go.dev/github.com/cheikh2shift/eh)